March 16, 2017

 on January 11, 1723.

 Being myself a Rana Magar from the historic Gorkha proper but not a trained historian of any sort as he had thought, I did briefly answer to those questions.
-We didn’t discuss the topic any further down the road.
-But only few weeks ago, the questions have been raised again online.[2]
-This short note is written to answer those questions here again although discussing history with people who apparently seem having much less knowledge of history than certain mythology is something you frankly won’t be wanting to !
+We didn’t discuss the topic any further down the road but only few weeks ago, the questions have been raised online again.[2]
+This short note is written to answer those questions here again although discussing history with people who apparently seem not having desired knowledge of history than certain mythology is something you frankly won’t be wanting to !

 I shall copy here again what I had posted to answer Dr. Shrestha’s questions mentioned above.